gildasmorvan/similar2logo/README.md

 ![technical architecture of Similar2Logo](src/main/doc/img/similar2logoArchitecture.png)

 * Similar2Logo runs on a web server based on the [Spark framework](http://sparkjava.com).
-By default its uses the `8080`port.
+By default its uses the `8080` port.

-* The engine of Similar is in charge of the execution of the simulation.
+* The engine of Similar executes and probes the simulation.

 * Users can interact with the simulation using a HTML5/css/js GUI based on [Bootstrap](http://getbootstrap.com).